mattmccormick/docs/regionsand_neighborhoods_md.md

 This page will explain the region and neighborhood settings of Craigslist.

 ##Regions
-Regions are the area-specific Craigslist site that you post on.
+Regions are the area-specific Craigslist site that you post in.
 ![](maps4.jpg)
 1. In the URL, you can see that the region is set to Bellingham.
 To go directly to a regional Craigslist page you can type [your region].cragslist.org
 2. At the top of the home page it displays what region you are currently viewing